canonical/charm-relation-interfaces/interfaces/jwt/v0/README.md

 - Is expected to always provide its mandatory configuration options (`signing-key`, `roles-key`).
 - Is expected to provide its optional configuration options (`jwt-header`, `jwt-url-parameter`, `subject-key`, `required-audience`, `required-issuer`, `jwt-clock-skew-tolerance`) if a value has been set for them.
+- Is expected to place the `signing-key` in a juju secret and provide the juju secret ID in the relation databag (`signing-key`).
 - Is expected to provide all non-sensitive information in the relation databag.
-- Is expected to place the `signing-key` in a juju secret and provide the juju secret ID in the relation databag (`signing-key`).

 As mentioned above the field `signing-key` holds the id of a Juju Secret, this means that the charms implementing the relation must be running on Juju >3 in order be able to use Juju secrets.

 ### Requirer

-- Is expected to Juju secrets.
+- Is expected to use all the JWT configuration provided.
+- Must support Juju secrets.
-- Is not expected to provide anything.
+- Is not expected to write anything to the databag.

 ## Relation Data